-The time and communication complexity of the scheme is as follows.
-The work for a voter is clearly linear in k, independent of the number of authorities.
-The work for the authorities is only O(lk + nk) (assuming that the zero-knowledge proof used in step 3 is O(k), hence negligible).
+The work for the authorities is only O(lk+nk) (assuming that the zero-knowledge proof used in step 3 is O(k), hence negligible).
 Since we may safely assume that the number of voters is larger than the number of authorities, the work for the authorities is actually O(lk).
 Similarly, the work for an observer who wants to check the outcome of the election is O(lk).